redpanda-data/connect/docs/processors/README.md

 parallel requests with `max_parallel`.
 Alternatively, you can use the [`archive`](#archive) processor to create a single message from the batch.

+The `rate_limit` field can be used to specify a rate limit [resource](../rate_limits/README.md) to cap the rate of requests across all parallel components service wide.

 The URL and header values of this type can be dynamically set using function interpolations described [here](../config_interpolation.md#functions).